The Telfer BCom Experience

 The Telfer Career Centre hosts over 220 workshops, development programs, and networking events for you to sharpen your skills and make meaningful connections.
-If you’re unsure about careers, courses, or events, you can be paired with career counsellors and student ambassadors who can share their advice and experiences.
-An annual favourite workshop is the Rapid Resume Review, where students can have their resume reviewed by 8+ employers in less than an hour.
+For any questions regarding your career path, you can be paired with career counsellors who are there to offer guidance and support.

-The Career Centre hosts annual networking events where 20+ employers stand at tables ready to talk to students about possible employment opportunities, like “Telfer Connects” and “Telfer Networks”.
-You can meet several high-profile employers like Procter & Gamble, Accenture, and PepsiCo at these events.
+The Career Centre hosts annual networking events, where 20+ employers are ready to talk to you about possible employment opportunities, like “Telfer Connects” and “Telfer Networks”.

 hosted by the Telfer Career Centre